Maikel Garcia Preview, Player Props: Royals vs. Tigers

 - Garcia leads Kansas City with an OBP of .327 this season while batting .275 with 37 walks and 56 runs scored.

-- Among the qualified hitters in baseball, his batting average ranks 35th, his on-base percentage ranks 69th, and he is 126th in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 35th in batting average, 68th in on-base percentage, and 126th in slugging.

-- Garcia has picked up an RBI in 33.6% of his games this season, with more than one RBI in 5.9% of his games.
-He has also driven in three or more runs in one contest.
+- Garcia has had an RBI in 40 games this season (33.6%), including seven multi-RBI outings (5.9%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.